Using PowerShell to Test Port Connection Without Telnet

 Testing multiple port connections

-Checking lots of ports one by one can be an extremely tiring task.
-But, PowerShell can make it easier with a simple script:
+Checking a bunch of ports one by one can be an extremely tiring task.
+But, PowerShell can make it less tiring with only a simple script:

 $HostName = "<HostName>"